ahmettoguz/orchestration-portainer/README.md

 <h2 id="intro">📌 About Project</h2>

 This project aims to simplify the use of Portainer with pre-configured settings, including persistent bind mount data and Docker Compose for container management.
-For system startup, refer to the [`core-docker-config`](https://github.com/ahmettoguz/core-docker-config) repository.

 <br/>